deltxprt/coreos-ovh/README.md

     3. Convert the `config.bu` file into an ignition file (`config.ign`) using [butane converter biany](https://github.com/coreos/butane/releases)
         ex: `butane --strict --pretty .\config.bu > config.ign`
     4. Copy the file or file content of `config.ign` to the server via SSH
-7. CoreOS Installation

 > [!IMPORTANT]
 > Don't forget to change the disk at the end, if needed.

 > [!NOTE]
 > It can be any of the 2 disks it shouldn't change the installation process since we reconfigure coreos disks for a raid 1.
 > CoreOS will move it self in the ram and rewrite the disk it was initially installed on.
-[More Information](https://docs.fedoraproject.org/en-US/fedora-coreos/storage/#_reconfiguring_the_root_filesystem)
+[More Information](https://docs.fedoraproject.org/en-US/fedora-coreos/storage/

+7. CoreOS Installation
+    #_reconfiguring_the_root_filesystem)
     1. Execute the following command: `./coreos-installer install --stream "stable" --platform "metal" --ignition-file config.ign /dev/nvme0n1`
         2. wait until it's done
     2. In the OVH panel switch the rescue mode to local disk (Refer to step 2, if unsure)